runtimeverification/kontrol/docs/state-diff/README.md

 **Naming convention:** Note that [our test](test/kontrol/proofs/Counter.k.sol) is named `prove_multiple_counters`.
 The reason for not using `test_` is that, since we're not including the `recreateDeployment` function in the `setUp`, running that test with `forge` will not be successful, since the state updates haven't been loaded.
 You can also switch `prove` with `check`.

-However, we don't need to run the `recreateDeployment` function in Kontrol!
-Let's see how we can execute `prove_multiple_counters`.
+Since we are not running the `recreateDeployment` function in Kontrol, let's see how we can execute `prove_multiple_counters`!

 ## ⚙️ Run Your Proofs ⚙️